HOME > FOOD-RENGO-ABOUT US

 3. THE ORGANIZATIONAL STRUCTURES OF THE FOOD-RENGO

-The organizational structure of Food-Rengo is as follows;
+The organizational structure of the Food-Rengo is as follows;

 <Legislative Body>